AqwamCreates/ChaWatcher/docs/ExampleCodes/AnomalyDetection.md

 local ChaWatcher = require(ServerScriptService.ChaWatcher)

-local AnomalyDetector = ChaWatcher.Original.AnomalyDetector.new() -- Setting to defaults.
+local AnomalyDetector = ChaWatcher.Original.AnomalyDetector.new() -- Setting to default.

 -- First argument above is the normal threshold.
 If the predicted value is less than the normal threshold, then the player is considered not nornal.